garydunkerley/garydunkerley.github.io/_talks/Grassmannian_Fall2019.md

 location: "Waltham, Massachusetts"
 ---

-This talk for the graduate student seminar defined and motivated the classical Grassmannian from algebraic geoemtry/
+This talk for the graduate student seminar defined and motivated the classical Grassmannian from algebraic geometry.